ihor-lytvynenko/size-adviser-ios/README.md

 # size-adviser-ios

-## Installationn
+## Installation
-### Manual Intnegration
+### Manual Integration
 In order to use the SDK please follow the instructions below:
-1. add the framework file to your targe
+1. add the framework file to your target
-2. Add SizeAdviserSDK as a target dependecy
+2. Add SizeAdviserSDK as a target dependency

 ### Cocoapods - TBD